 - Increasing the resources available to current chronic pain sufferers.

-Increased awareness has many positive components that may help people with and without chronic pain.
+Increased chronic pain awareness has many positive components that may help people with and without chronic pain.

 How to Raise Chronic Pain Awareness

-There are a few ways to help raise chronic pain awareness in your community.
-From Pain Awareness Month to just talking about it outside of your friends and loved ones.
+There are a few ways to help raise awareness in your community, from Pain Awareness Month to just talking about it outside of your friends and loved ones.
 Below are some easy ways to raise chronic pain awareness today or any day of the year.

 Pain Awareness Month

-The easiest way you can raise awareness for chronic pain is by learning more about Pain Awareness Month and passing the information along to others.
+The easiest way you can raise awareness is by learning more about Pain Awareness Month and passing the information along to others.